mako-framework/open-api/README.md

 You can build an OpenApi specification using a tool like [Apicurito](https://www.apicur.io/apicurito/pwa/) or by documenting your code using attributes or docblock annotations.
 To check out the syntax head over to the [zircote/swagger-php](https://github.com/zircote/swagger-php) documentation.

-If you want to generate a specification file based on your documentation then you can do so by running the `open-api:generate-spec`.
+If you want to generate a specification file based on your documentation then you can do so by running the `open-api:generate-spec` command.

 To generate a cached route file for production then you'll have to run the `open-api:generate-routes` command.